drcandacemakedamoore/cleanX/paper/paper.md

 in the case of a flipped image, would correlate with the clinical picture of situs inversus.
 Thus scales like MIDaR [@Harvey2019] are necessary but not sufficient to describe data.
-Despite the specific nature of quality issues for each model, potential data contamination problems should be cleaned out of imaging datasets for most algorithms.
+Despite the specific nature of quality issues for each model, data contamination problems should be cleaned out of imaging datasets before building algorithms.

 In the case of radiological datasets, the data cleaning task involves